mohdali/Arabic-Phonetic-Dictionary/README.md

 The dictionary is designed to work mainly with the [CMUSphinx](https://cmusphinx.github.io/) platform.

-The tool was developed in Java.
 Use Below command to build the jar file.

 ```
 mvn clean compile assembly:single
 ```
 Then execute the built jar file from the target directory.

+**Note:** The tool was developed in Java back in 2006 as part of academic research.
+Releasing the code to the public domain due to the renewed interest in the subject.
+Updates are for maintenance purpose only.
+No current plans to add more features.